For Sale By Owner FSBO Guide | Sell a Home Without a Realtor

 Step 2: Get Your Home Ready To List

-After you gather all of the data above, you should have a good grasp of your FSBO transaction’s process and monetary details.
-Now it’s time to roll up your sleeves and get to work on the physical aspects of your home.
+After you gather all the data above, you should understand the process of your FSBO transaction and its monetary details.
+Now, it’s time to roll up your sleeves and work on the physical aspects of your home.
 Check out our home sellers checklist for a more detailed guide.
-Knowing what upgrades you can add or avoid will help bring the highest value to your home.
-This section will give you insight into the areas to focus on, which will maximize your efforts and save some time.

 Determine the Overall Scope of Work